Sumems/kalkulasep/README.md

 "npm install" install it in client folder

-"npm i socket.io client" install it in client folder
+"npm i socket.io-client" install it in client folder